-HTC One vs Samsung Galaxy S III
+HTC One vs Samsung Galaxy S III44

 Samsung's last year finest is still one of the most popular Android handsets around, which says a lot, and we are therefore pitting it against HTC's latest and greatest to ease your choice in the quest for the perfect fit.